Heworth Interchange: Services

-Art
+Artwork

 There are two art installations at Heworth.
 The first, South Tyne Eye Plan (1990) by Mike Clay, is located on the station concourse, and represents the area of Heworth and Felling between 1988 and 1990 in the form of a "continuous unwinding scroll".

 The second, Things Made (1990) by Jenny Cowern, is located on the south and west outer walls of the station building, and is made up of 29 large panels, each of which represent industries that have operated in the area, such as coal mining, glass making, textiles and shipbuilding.

-Bus

-Heworth Bus Station opened in November 1979, along with the British Rail station.
-It is located above the four platforms, and bordered by Sunderland Road and the A184.
-It is served by Go North East's local bus services, with frequent routes serving Gateshead, as well as Newcastle upon Tyne, South Tyneside and Washington.